|The New Fire-Proof Hotel LaSalle, Chicago, Illinois. (1910)|

 "Rescued 6.
 Removed dead.
 Laddered West side of the building."

 "Hand-line to the 3rd floor, and H & H on victims."

 "Used body bags and stretchers to remove victims."

 "E & J—H & H on victims 6th and 7th floors."

 "Removed bodies from floors 3 to 11."
 "Inhalator on victims floors 5-7-8-21" (Indicating height to which people were overcome).

 One tragic item in the report catches the eye: "Used resuscitator on Chief Freemon—Removed to hospital."

-The records indicate that the great majority of companies performed more than three hours duty at the scene.
-One engine company operated 4 hours, while a ladder company put in 28 hours and 40 minutes of work.
-A special service unit (searchlight) reported 12 hours and 20 minutes worked.
+The records indicate that most companies performed more than three hours of duty at the scene.
+One engine company operated for 4 hours, while a ladder company put in 28 hours and 40 minutes of work.
+A unique service unit (searchlight) reported 12 hours and 20 minutes worked.

 The total period of operation by the fire department personnel reaches an impressive total of over 270 company hours.